-Steel pipes from DN 65 to DN 600, outside chambers, may be plain ended suitable for jointing with flexible couplings and flange adapters or grooved for thrust-transmitting self-sealing joints, or with socket and spigot with rubber gaskets as described herein and as indicated in the Schedule of Prices and Unit Rates.
-Steel pipes from DN 650 upwards shall be plain ended suitable for jointing with flexible couplings and flange adaptors or with socket and spigot with rubber gaskets where the joint is specifically approved in advance.
-Steel pipes within chambers shall be suitable for jointing as shown on Bid Drawings.
+Where specifically called for in detailed drawings, steel pipes and fittings may be plain ended, suitable for jointing with flexible couplings and flange adapters or grooved for thrust-transmitting self-sealing joints, or with socket and spigot with rubber gaskets as described herein and as indicated in the Schedule of Prices and Unit Rates.

 Flexible joints shall be bolted sleeve couplings to BS 534 and EN 10311 or flexible grooved joints, with a tapping boss to BSCP 2010-2 or AWWA C606, and of approved pattern.

 Flexible couplings shall be coated with fusion bonded epoxy layer 350 microns thick.
 Flexible couplings shall be of a mechanical type coupling consisting of a centre sleeve, two end ring flanges, two wedge shaped sealing rings of Nitrile rubber, and with galvanised nuts and bolts.
 The main components shall be made from hot rolled steel for larger diameters and malleable cast iron to EN 1562 or ductile iron for smaller diameters.
 If specifically called for, couplings shall be provided with a suitably sized screw plugged hole in the sleeve to allow for the introduction of molten bitumen for additional internal protection.
 The manufacturer shall then include the necessary removable internal backing-up rings of rubber composition and shall further include for all materials for in-situ jointing and protecting both for remedial works and for internal and external protection at such Joints.
 After jointing, the exposed part of the bolt shall be provided with a tight fitting polythene protection cap unless capped nuts are used.